rmarasigan/bus-ticketing/docs/api_usage/bus.md

     </td>
     <td>string</td>
     <td>
-      The name of bus company owner.
+      The name of the bus company owner.
     </td>
   </tr>
   <tr>